 2. Barbell Back Squat

-There are some rules you need to follow while doing it in powerlifting training.
+There are some rules you need to follow while doing powerlifting training.
 For examples:

-- You need to squat down until the top surface of your legs at the hip joint is lower than the top of your knees”.3 IPF rulebook, 2019, Powerlifting Sports
+• You must squat down until the top surface of your legs at the hip joint is lower than the top of your knees”.3 IPF rulebook, 2019, Powerlifting Sports

 If you want to perform the squat with heavier weights and increase your one-rep max, you can do the below auxiliary exercises: